-And this is were my mixed feelings come in.
 I absolutely loved how they both desired to keep themselves for marriage.
 But then when Nolan was suddenly the future Earl to the very estate where they worked, and his father, Edward, suddenly forbid Nolan from speaking to servants – and in particular any romantic relationships he may have – well, suddenly Nolan gave Hannah the kiss he thought might never happen otherwise.
 And then they decided to elope.
 Which I found rather frustrating, actually.
 I guess I’m too practical.
 Maybe my heart was just too much into this story.
 I guess I would have preferred a smoother transition into marriage for them.
 I guess I just really liked these characters.
 Although that is one of the main plots of the book – how their eloping really robbed them of so many special moments and seasons for them (which really means the author did a spectacular job of making me like this couple).
 But then on the other hand, Edward would never have excepted Hannah as Nolan’s bride, even though he had once loved – and married – Nolan’s mother who was a servant.
 Nolan was actually the legitimate son of the Earl, but when Nolan’s mother was intimidated by Edward’s father, she ran away, had the baby, died in child birth, and Edward was told that the baby died as well.